ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

     The plugin listens for AssetServer events.
 Once the manifest file is loaded it will automatically begin loading the corresponding image file.

-3. Once the image file is loaded, it constructs the Texture Atlas and then sends the TextureAtlasManifestLoadedEvent event.
-A strong handle to the new atlas can be retrieved from this event's `atlas` field.
+3. Once the image file is loaded, it constructs the TextureAtlas and then emits a TextureAtlasManifestLoadedEvent event.
+A strong handle to the new atlas can be retrieved from that event's `atlas` field.

 #